top of page

 Why Therapy Can Help — Even When Things Don’t Feel Fixable

 Therapy cannot undo legislation, erase injustice, or guarantee safety.
-But it can help with the very real impacts of living under constant stress and threat.
+However, it can help with the very real impacts of living under constant stress and threat.

 Therapy can support you in: